rtuin/mcp-mermaid-validator/README.md

-# MCP Mermaid Validator
+# MCP Server: Mermaid Validator

-## Project Overview

-The MCP Mermaid Validator is a specialized tool that validates and renders [Mermaid](https://mermaid.js.org/) diagrams.
-It implements the Model Context Protocol (MCP) to provide diagram validation services to compatible clients.
+A Model Context Protocol server that validates and renders [Mermaid](https://mermaid.js.org/) diagrams.
+This server enables LLMs to validate and render Mermaid diagrams.

 ## Usage